sbstndb/samurai/docs/linear_convection_test_case.md

 **In 2D:**
 - `v = (1, -1)` : Diagonal convection (top-right to bottom-left)

-**In 3D:**
-- `v = (1, 1, 1)` : Diagonal convection in all directions

 ## WENO5 Numerical Scheme

 ### WENO5 Scheme Principle

-The WENO5 (Weighted Essentially Non-Oscillatory) scheme is a 5th-order scheme that combines multiple stencils to obtain a non-oscillatory reconstruction.
+The WENO5 (Weighted Essentially Non-Oscillatory) scheme is a 5th-order scheme that combines multiple stencils to obtain a non-oscillatory reconstruction. **Note:** WENO5 requires at least 3 ghost cells for proper operation.

 ```cpp
 // Create WENO5 convection operator